 1. Isla Mujeres, Mexico

 Love whale sharks?
 Head to Isla Mujeres in July to snorkel with them.
-While this isn’t strictly a diving destination, this experience is one of the best whale shark encounters available, so we definitely have to include it on our list of the best destinations for the seventh month.
+While this isn’t strictly a diving destination, this experience is one of the best whale shark encounters available.
+So, we definitely have to include it on our list of the best destinations for diving in the seventh month.

 Set just offshore from Cancun, Isla Mujeres attracts hundreds of whale sharks from June to September each year.
-This is partly due to the fact that the island sits at the point where the Gulf of Mexico joins the Caribbean.
-The excursions will take you about an hour off the island by boat where you’ll jump into the warm, clear waters where the whale sharks congregate.
+This is partly because the island sits at the point where the Gulf of Mexico joins the Caribbean.
+The excursions will take you about an hour off the island by boat.
+Then, you’ll jump into the warm, clear waters where the whale sharks congregate.

 2. Great Barrier Reef, Australia

-A designated UNESCO World Heritage Site, Queensland’s gorgeous Great Barrier Reef stretches 1,400 miles down the east coast of Australia.
-This area includes 600 islands and 2,900 individual reefs.
-Because it’s Earth’s largest reef system, you can see just about every type of marine life here.
+A designated UNESCO World Heritage Site, Queensland’s gorgeous Great Barrier Reef stretches 1,400 miles (2,250km) down the east coast of Australia.
+This area includes 900 islands and 2,900 individual reefs.
+Because it’s Earth’s largest reef system, you can see just about every type of tropical marine life here.

 There’s truly no bad time to scuba dive in Australia.
 However, there’s little doubt diving Down Under is one of the best places to dive in July.
 From June to November, Australia experiences winter and slightly cooler water temperatures in the Great Barrier Reef.
-I know what you’re thinking, but this change doesn’t make the water uncomfortable.
-Instead, it attracts a range of exciting and large pelagic marine life, including manta rays, whale sharks and even minke whales.
+However, this change doesn’t make the water uncomfortable.
+Instead, it attracts a range of exciting and large pelagic marine life, including manta rays, whale sharks, and even minke whales.

 In addition, the seas are relatively calm and visibility is excellent.
-At the beginning of the season, you can enjoy dives with 100-foot (30-meter) visibility in the outer reefs.
+At the beginning of the season, you can enjoy dives with 30m (100ft) visibility in the outer reefs.

-If you’re ready to jump in with bucket-list marine life while checking the Great Barrier Reef off your scuba diving bucket list, be sure to pick July for your Australian diving holiday.
+If you’re ready to jump in with bucket-list marine life while checking the Great Barrier Reef off your scuba diving wishlist, be sure to pick July for your Australian diving vacation.

 Editor’s Recommended Liveaboard: Spoilsport